 Since the adoption by the UNESCO General Conference in October 2007 of the Directives concerning the Use of the Name, Acronym, Logo and Internet Domain Names of UNESCO, it is strongly encouraged to use the World Heritage Emblem as part of a linked logo block accompanied by UNESCO's logo, whenever feasible.
+When the emblem is used in a linked logo block with the UNESCO logo, the graphical standards of the UNESCO Secretariat must be strictly followed.
 The use of the World Heritage Emblem alone remains however possible, in line with the present Guidelines and with the Table of Uses (Annex 14 of the Guidelines).

-Reminder concerning the graphic charter:
+Reminder concerning the use of the UNESCO logo:

-The graphic charter of the UNESCO logo is available here: http://www.unesco.org/new/en/name-and-logo/graphics/
+Information on the use of the UNESCO logo is available here: http://en.unesco.org/logopatronage

 According to the Preamble of Chapter VIII of the Operational Guidelines, the stand alone World Heritage Emblem can be used in any colour or size.
+However, when the emblem is used in a linked logo block with the UNESCO logo, the graphical standards of the UNESCO Secretariat must be strictly followed.